Tocino: Caribbean

 Tocino is cut into small squares and fried until crunchy and added to recipes like mofongo and arroz blanco con tocino, "white rice and tocino".
 In Cuba, it can be added to soft bread.

 Central America

 In Nicaragua, tocino is prepared in a few ways.
 The most common is when it is marinated in achiote, naranja agria, and vinegar and then added to the Nacatamal.
-It cooks inside of the nacatamal via vapor.
+It cooks inside the nacatamal via vapor.

 United States

 The Hormel Foods Corporation makes a Filipino tocino-flavored version of their SPAM product for sale in supermarkets.